gusc/Threads/README.md

 `ThreadPool` methods:

-* `ThreadPool(std::string threadName, std::size_t threadCount, TFunction&&, TArgs&&...)` - constructor accepting any kind of callable objects and additional arguments (there is a special case for function that accepts `[const ]Thread::StopToken[&]` as it's first argument)
+* `ThreadPool(const std::string& threadName, std::size_t threadCount, Thread:Priority, TFunction&&, TArgs&&...)` - constructor accepting any kind of callable objects and additional arguments (there is a special case for function that accepts `[const ]Thread::StopToken[&]` as it's first argument)
+* `ThreadPool(const std::string& threadName, std::size_t threadCount TFunction&&, TArgs&&...)` - overload with default thread priority
+* `ThreadPool(std::size_t threadCount, Thread::Priority, TFunction&&, TArgs&&...)` - overload with default thread name
+* `ThreadPool(std::size_t threadCount, TFunction&&, TArgs&&...)` - overload with default thread name and priority
 * `void resize(std::size_t threadCount)` resize the thread pool (only invocable while thread pool is not running, otherwise an exception will be thrown)
 * `void start()` - start running the thread
 * `void stop()` - signal the thread to stop - this will signal the `Thread::StopToken` which you can then check on your thread procedure via `Thread::StopToken::getIsStopping()` method